Table of Contents

 Members or guests of members at events may disclose the incident to QWF in one of the following ways:

-- The person initiating a disclosure (“The Complainant”) can approach a QWF Active Listener at the event.
-The Active Listener will offer a brief conversation, gather any information that the Complainant wishes to share, and take one of the two following steps:
+- The person initiating a disclosure (“The Complainant”) approaches a QWF Active Listener at the event.
+The Active Listener listens, gathers all the information that is relevant to understand what happened.

-In the situation that a formal report takes place and the report is sent to QWF, the Respondent will be made aware of the incident reported involving them.
-They will be given the opportunity to give their version of the situation in a dialogue with the Ombudsperson.
+- The above steps will be followed.
+In addition, the person named by the Complainant (“The Respondent”) will be made aware of the disclosure of the incident involving them.
+They will be given the opportunity to give their version of the situation in a dialogue with the Ombuds.

 Once the resolution process is considered to be over, if there are reasons to believe the community is not safer, QWF will take measures to ensure this safety.
 The measures taken could include but are not limited to: